erickexinlu/Aquarium/README.md

 ### Who will use it?

 > People who like fish, aquariums, and would like to experience
-> the joys of raising fish without any accompanying havoc and despair.
+> the joys of raising fish without the associated havoc!

 ### Why is the project of interest to you?